Death of Salman Shah

+On 6 September 1996, Salman Shah was found hanging from the ceiling of his bedroom at Eskaton, Dhaka.
+Police had filed a case of suicide, but the family objected to it and lodged a murder case.
+Business tycoon Aziz Mohammad Bhai was alleged to be involved in the murder.
+Rezvi Ahmed was arrested from the house of Shah's mother, who reportedly named Aziz Mohammad Bhai and Shah's wife Samira Haque for ordering the hit.
+Rezvi later disavowed his confession.
+On 24 February 2020, the Police Bureau of Investigation completed its investigation and reported that Salman Shah had killed himself due to a family dispute over his affair with one of the most popular silver screen actresses at the time, actress Shabnur.
+However, On 20 October 2025, a Dhaka court ordered a murder case over actor Salman Shah’s death after 29 years.
+Kanak Chapa has said on a YouTube video that Salman Shah appeared to be mentally disturbed before he passed away.

+A Dhaka court ordered the case to be registered and investigated as murder, nullifying the 2021 final report from the Police Bureau of Investigation (PBI) which had concluded the death was a suicide.

+The 6th Additional Metropolitan Sessions Judge, Md.
+Jannatul Ferdous Ibn Haque, passed the order after accepting a revision petition filed by Salman Shah's mother, Neela Chowdhury.
+The court directed the officer-in-charge (OC) of Ramna Model Police Station to treat the original complaint as a murder case.

+Following the court's directive, Salman Shah's maternal uncle, Mohammad Alamgir Kumkum, filed a formal murder case at Ramna police station late on October 20.
+The new case names 11 individuals as accused, including Salman Shah's wife Samira Haque, businessman Aziz Mohammad Bhai, and actor Ashraful Haque (Don).
+The case has now been assigned to Ramna Model Police Station for investigation.

+Shah is buried in Shah Jalal Dargah Cemetery in Sylhet.

 Background

 Shah entered the Bangladeshi entertainment industry through television dramas and modelling before achieving film stardom.

 He made his silver-screen debut in 1993 with the film Keyamot Theke Keyamot, directed by Sohanur Rahman Sohan, which was a box-office hit and catapulted him to popularity.

 Between 1993 and his death in 1996, Shah starred in approximately 27 films, all of them were commercially successful.

 His popularity arose from a combination of youthful charm, modern fashion sense, and a new style of romantic-hero portrayal which marked a departure from the prevailing hero archetype in Dhallywood.

 His on-screen pairings—especially with actresses like Shabnur—became very popular with audiences, and his off-screen persona (personal life, marriage to Samira Haque in August 1992) further heightened his public profile.

 Despite his commercial success, Salman Shah’s career was brief (about three years) and his personal circumstances (marital matters, public scrutiny, absence of children) would later take on relevance in investigations after his death.